anna-farino/RiskAi/THREAT_SEVERITY_IMPLEMENTATION_PLAN.md

 ↓
 Store all metadata in database
 ↓
-Generate relevance score when a user loads application frontend, on per user basis, or when they modify their tech stack keywords
+Generate relevance score when a user enters the frontend (login or returning with session), or when they modify their tech stack
 ↓
 Display appropriate threat severity and relevance level to users on article cards
 ```